Civil War Ballads: Song for the Irish Brigade

 The song mentions the Gaelic phrase, “Faugh-a-ballaugh!”, which means “clear the way!”
 It was the motto of the Union Army’s Irish Brigade, but also of the 7th Missouri Infantry, another Union unit made up of Irish-American volunteers.
 It was also used by Company I, 8th Alabama Infantry Regiment on their colours, a green flag that also said “Erin-go bragh” (Ireland forever).
 The 8th Alabama, however, served in Wilcox’s Brigade at the Battle of Gettysburg.

-Posted on July 20, 2017, in History, Music and tagged American Civil War, Army of Northern Virginia, Civil War Ballads, Civil War Music, Civil War songs, David Kincaid, Edward A. O'Neal, Irish immigrants, Kelly's Irish Brigade, The Irish-American's Song.
+Posted on July 20, 2017, in History, Music and tagged American Civil War, Civil War Ballads, Civil War Music, Civil War songs, Irish immigrants, Kelly's Irish Brigade.
 Bookmark the permalink.
 Leave a comment.